jakegough-jaytwo/jaytwo.ejson/README.md

 * Other: `/opt/ejson/keys`
 * Custom: Set environment variable `EJSON_KEYDIR`

-Windows and OSX defaults are user scoped just because I assume you'll be working on developing on Windows or OSX and deploying to linux.
+Windows and OSX defaults are user scoped just because I assume you'll be developing on Windows or OSX and deploying to linux.
 It will attempt to _find_ keys in any of those locations, but it will _save_ keys only to the default _(Note: the original `ejson` looked at `/opt/ejson/keys` on all platforms)_, unless overridden with the `--keyDir` CLI option or the `EJSON_KEYDIR` environment variable.

 ### Sourcing Private Keys From the Environment Variables

 Somtiemes it's easier to throw the private key into an environment variable.
+This makes it more friendly for targets where filesystems are ephemeral, or if you are using something like Octopus Deploy.
+Of course you can also accomplish this with Chef, Puppet, Ansible, etc.

 The name of the variable is the public key prefixed by `EJK_`.
-The value will be the privat ekey.
+The value will be the private key.

 ```bash
 # public key:  3d953564513b09af30c9c9724c52770a2ffd13862710de857f5ef75e69350e52